kamino410/phase-shifting/README.md

 ![](./sample_data/object2/pat00.png)

-## What is phase-shifting method ?
+## What phase-shifting method is?

 Phase-shifting method, also called fringe patterns or sinusoidal patterns, is a kind of structured light pattern used for display-camera systems.
 These methods provide algorithms to capture the correspondences from the camera pixels to the display pixels.

 Phase-shifting method computes these correspondences by unwrapping phase map from some images which capture displayed sinusoidal patterns.

-The main advantage of phase-shifting method is that it theoretically can estimate the corresponding display pixels at subpixel accuracy.
+The main advantage of phase-shifting method is that theoretically can estimate the corresponding display pixels at subpixel accuracy.

 ## Implementation in this repository

 Although there are some derivative methods, I implemented the 3-step phase-shifting method which is the simplest one.
-Also, to obtain the global position of each cycles, I combined two sets of sinusoidal patterns whose frequencies are different with graycode patterns.
+Also, to obtain the global position of each cycles, I combined graycode patterns and two sets of sinusoidal patterns whose frequencies are different.
 The periods of these patterns are defined as follows with user-defined parameter `step` \[pix\].

 ||period \[pix\]|